-Under certain specialized circumstances, and with approval from the Regional Office of the U.S. Department of Education, a student may be granted an approved leave of absence.
-In order to be granted a leave of absence a student must follow the procedures outlined below:
+Under specific circumstances, a student may be granted an approved leave of absence.
+To request a leave of absence, the student must follow the procedures listed below:

-The student must request the leave of absence in writing to the Rosh HaYeshiva, Rabbi Naftali Jaeger.
+The student must submit a request for a leave of absence in writing to the Rosh HaYeshiva, Rabbi Naftali Jaeger.
 The request must be signed and dated and must include the reason for which the student is requesting a leave of absence.
-A leave of absence will not be granted if the reason for the request is not included.
-The request for a leave of absence will be reviewed by the Rosh HaYeshiva within ten days of submission.
-If approved, the request will be forwarded to the registrar's office and will be placed in the student's academic file.
-Notification will be sent to the financial aid office.
+The request will be reviewed by the Rosh HaYeshiva within ten days of submission.
+If approved, the request and the determination will be forwarded to the registrar's office and will be placed in the student's academic file.
+Notification will also be sent to the student and the financial aid office.

-The student must submit the request for a leave of absence and must receive the approval prior to beginning the leave of absence except in unusual circumstances where it was not possible for the student to make the request prior to the start of the leave of absence, i.e. if the student was in a car accident or other unforeseen emergency/disaster.
+The student must submit the request and receive the approval prior to beginning the leave of absence.
+The exception would be unusual circumstances where it was not possible for the student to make the request prior to the start of the leave of absence, i.e. if the student was in a car accident or other unforeseen emergency/disaster.
+If unforeseen circumstances prevent a student from providing a prior written request, the institution may grant the student's request for a leave of absence.
+In this case, the institution will document its decision and collect the written request at a later date.